-Get some nifty freezer-ready tupperware containers and have them on-hand to tackle all those extra servings that you can’t eat (when you cook for one or two people).
-There are definitely some companies producing re-usable glass containers should you be trying to avoid plastic.
+Get some freezer-ready tupperware containers (do not use glass jars or containers that aren’t freezer safe or they WILL burst) and have them on-hand to tackle all those extra servings that you can’t eat (when you cook for one or two people).
+I use freezer-safe glass containers with lids to avoid saving food in plastic (and thus avoid those harmful BPAs and hormone disrupters often found in plastic).
 Also freezer-safe Ziploc bags are a must and can be used to store sauces, berries, veggies, rice… you name it!

-I cook for myself and my husband and so most recipes render many extra servings.
-Before serving ourselves food, I put at least 1 or 2 servings into a container and pop it into the fridge for later.
-That way whether I’m incredibly busy the following week or too lazy to cook, I’ve got something I can easily reheat that’s up to my standards for something tasty, healthy and gluten-free.
+I cook for myself and my husband.
+Most recipes render many extra servings that we can’t eat in one sitting.
+Before serving the food, I put at least 1 or 2 servings into a container and pop it into the freezer for later.
+That way whether I’m incredibly busy the following week or too lazy to cook, I’ve got something I can easily reheat that’s up to my standards for something tasty, healthy and gluten free.

-One tip I’ve learned is that I don’t make extras of foods that won’t hold up well to freezing, ie. grilled meats, sautéed greens, salads.
+Leftovers that won’t hold up well to freezing include grilled meats, sautéed greens, and salads.